calebsmith/automaton/docs/file_formats.md

-File formats for gameoflife
+File formats for automaton
 ===========================

-There are two types of data files for working with gameoflife.
+There are two types of data files for working with automaton.
 These are the "seed" data files and the "rule" files.
 The seed data files determine the beginning state (or seed) a particular execution of the simulation should have.
 These also define a width, height, and a rule file that should be used.
 The rule files define what states an automata can have, how to display them, and the set of rules governing their transitions from one state to another.

-A third type of file for working with gameoflife is a Scheme script.
+A third type of file for working with automaton is a Scheme script.
 This acts in much the same way as the transition rules of a rule file, but allow for extensibility outside of the confines of a "pure" automata.
 In other words, a cell's next state can be programmed in any way the author thinks is suitable